WebAssembly/spec/md-proto/WebAssembly.md

  - An optional *maximum size*, which if present is an unsigned `iPTR` value, in units of [pages].
 See the [`grow_memory`](#grow-memory) instruction for further information on this field.
- - A *default* flag, which is a boolean value indicating whether the linear memory space is to be the default linear memory space for the module.
+ - A *default* flag, which is a boolean value indicating whether the linear-memory space is to be the default linear-memory space for the module.

 TODO: The index bitwidth field anticipates a proposal to add this flag.